Danyylka/op-evm-contracts/README.md

 ## Staking
 The `staking` directory holds the staking contracts, which provide APIs for watchtowers and sequencers to stake their tokens.
-By staking their tokens, these participants can actively contribute to the consensus of the chain.
+By staking their tokens, participants can actively contribute to the chain's consensus.
 Additionally, the staking contract offers APIs for slashing malicious nodes and initiating dispute resolutions against malicious actors.